Shepherds of Good Hope: History

 In 1999, the Hope Community and Hope Discovery joined together to create a “Supportive Housing” system of care, which is today one of the three main services offered through the Shepherds of Good Hope.
 Thirty-two extra housing units were opened later in the year to accommodate people suffering from severe mental illnesses, and 18 housing units for people who required minimal care.
 In May 2000, the Managed Alcohol Program was introduced, to much controversy, as the experimental program provided participants with controlled amounts of alcohol instead of promoting complete abstinence.
 In 2002, funding allowed the Shepherds of Good Hope to provide a housing worker for the “Supportive Housing” program in an attempt to help people find and maintain housing.
 In 2003, the Shepherds of Good Hope celebrated its 20th anniversary, and opened up 10 new beds for the Managed Alcohol Program.
 In May 2004, the shelter purchased a building on St. Andrew St. with funding from the Ministry of Health, which became a part of Supportive Living.
 It allowed for 35 housing units to be built for clients who were diagnosed with a mental disorder, but independent enough to live on their own.
 A year later, Hope Community closed its doors.

 In 2009, after several years of searching for a place to relocate the Supportive Housing, the Shepherds of Good Hope purchased an old hotel to move its residents that could be living in Supportive Housing but were still in the shelters, in an effort to remove people from the drugs so readily available in Lower Town Ottawa.
 Residents moved to that new Carlington location, and 55 units have been filled with clients.
-The building is in a gated community which is kept under 24-hour surveillance in order to protect the clients and the community from trouble.
+The building features 24-hour video surveillance and restricted access control.

 In September 2021, the Shepherds of Good Hope opened their fifth supportive housing residence, the 42-unit Richcraft Hope Residence on Montreal Road.
 Funding was provided by the Singhal family, which owns the Richcraft Group of Companies as well as $7 million in fee waivers and grants by the City of Ottawa.